Learn from 20 Female Digital Nomads who have successfully turned their passion into remote careers!

 Sarah became a digital nomad last year at the age of 30.
 She launched her current business, Vandenberg DC, which handles business and marketing analytics for nonprofits, businesses, and startups.
 In less than a year she’s been able to pay off all her student loans and become debt-free, move to her dream apartment in her dream city, and have the kind of financial and professional freedom that lets her travel whenever and wherever I’d like.
 She says “I’m not strictly a nomad since I have a home base, but I do have the wonderful ability to, for example, book a last-minute plane ticket to Honduras and work from there for a couple weeks as long as I have wifi.
 And I have definitely taken advantage of that!”

 Silvia is 32 and has been traveling for almost a decade.
 What does she do?
-Well she’s a journalist, novelist, translator, illustrator, media analyst, CV writer and career adviser.
+She’s a journalist, novelist, translator, illustrator, media analyst, CV writer and career adviser.
 She freelances for a variety of companies and runs The Shortlisted, where she offers her career services.

 A kitesurf addict, Miriam started her digital nomad lifestyle when she was 28 years old.
 She says she didn’t even know that this whole lifestyle existed until she visited a conference for Digital Nomads in Germany, called DNX, half a year before.
 After being employed as a designer in an agency in Munich, Germany, for 3 years, she quit her job to become a freelance graphic designer as it ultimately gave her more freedom to work remotely.